cs1302uga/cs1302-tutorials/unix/unix.md

    $ ls -l
    ```

    Notice how the output is different.
-It should look similar to the
-   following but contain different files:
+It
    ```
    total 8
    drwxr-xr-x 2 mec users 4096 Aug 19 09:26 Documents